quantixed/FerriTag/README.md

 In the file [FTAnalysisSNR.ipf](https://github.com/quantixed/FerriTag/blob/master/FTAnalysisSNR.ipf), you will find tools to fit 2D Gaussian functions to FerriTag particles.
 The location of the peaks is then used to calculate the SNR.
 The function `LoadTIFFFilesForAnalysis()` works on a directory of TIFFs, but it requires several waves loaded into the experiment to do this properly.
 See comments for details.

-## FTDetect
+## Stereology

-Automated detection of FerriTag particles in EM images.
-Particles are detected using [ComDet v0.3.5](https://github.com/ekatrukha/ComDet/tree/3e0dfda90354f968fd9ba2bf25928186993c1ea2).
-Using `FindFT.ijm`, ImageJ will process a directory of EM images and make a number of detections.
-The outputs are saved automatically in a directory called `cd` and are used for processing. `ParseFTData.ipf` is used to analyse the outputs from ImageJ.
-Note that the segmented versions of the EM images are also required (in a directory called `Masks`).
+The locations of particles in images are recorded in ImageJ and saved as a csv.
+To do this a images are stripped of metadata and the filenames encoded (using `blind_analysis. ijm`) so that the person locating particles is blind to the conditions of the experiment.

+A segmented version of each EM image is also required (in a directory called `Masks`).
 See comments for further details.

-### Synthetic data
-Test images with a number of spots can be created for testing analysis methods. `TestImg.ijm` and `TestImgSet.ijm` make a single image or a directory of images for testing. `FindFTTest.ijm` is meant for use with images created synthetically.
-In reality the real locations of spots could be determined directly so this was not used. `ParseFTTest.ipf` can be used on synthetic images.
+To run `Stereology Workflow` the following files are needed:

+1. Images and a sub directory of Masks
+2. csv with locations of particle xy coords
+3. log file from `blind_analysis` for unblinding the images
+4. csv with pixelsize information
+5. csv with a list of conditions in each image (encoded with an integer).